Emmanuel-Adeyemo/PYF5Functions/README.md

 # PYF5Functions
 Functions for the PY F5 Project (Predicting F5 lines with advanced PY and AY lines).
-Mostly wrappers for the mixed.solve and the kin.blup function in Endelman (2011) rrBLUP package.
+Mostly wrappers for the mixed.solve and the kin.blup functions in Endelman (2011) rrBLUP package.